Here’s a tip for when you’re trying to improve your improvisation but you’re stuck: Learn to play like you’re moving through molasses.

 … Pick any THREE.

 The choice is pretty clear.
 If you practice the wrong notes or play with bad time, those things will never improve.
 So if you’re trying to get comfortable with new ideas, the only option is to give up the fast tempo.
 At first, anyhow.
-We can first achieve mastery at a slower tempo and gradually build up speed.Learn to play like you’re moving through molasses. #BetterPracticing Click To Tweet
+We can first achieve mastery at a slower tempo and gradually build up speed.Learn to practice music like you’re moving through molasses: if it doesn't sound strange when you play, you're doing it wrong. #BetterPracticing #Jazz #Improvisation Click To Tweet

 Slow it down